 Security of food supply is a common concern around the world.
 Agriculture has always played a major part in the lives of Vologda's residents.
-Agriculture of the Vologda Oblast is represented by hundreds of enterprises of various organizational and legal forms.
+Agriculture of the Vologda Oblast is represented by more than 160 enterprises of various organizational and legal forms.
 By virtue of natural conditions and economic factors, the following branches are developed in the region: grain-, potato-, flax-growing and cattle-breeding.
 Today, when almost 70 percent of agricultural products come from animal husbandry, nearly one-half of all arable land is used for raising feed crops.

 The Vologda Oblast Government gives considerable support to its agricultural sector.
 The targeted programs of agricultural development in Vologda Region indicate the following high priorities - cattle breeding, meat and milk processing, development of linen industry, development of family-run farms, supplying with high-qualified personnel and development of rural areas.

 The region is more than self-sufficient in nearly all major products.
 It produces close to 100% of its needs for cereals, flax fibre, meat, dairy products, poultry meat and vegetables.
 Farmers of the Vologda area are amongst the most productive in Russia.
 They supply the essential foodstuffs for the region; they feed other parts of Russia as well.

 Agroindustrial complex is one of the basic industries in the economy of the Vologda Region.
 The share of agricultural organizations account for 75.5% of the volume of agricultural production.

 Ruminant livestock production is a significant land use activity throughout the Vologda Oblast.
 Vologda’s livestock farming is characterised by the farming of both cattle and pigs.